MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/2020-updates.md

 # What's new in PowerShell Docs for 2020

-This article lists notable changes to docs during the previous month and celebrates the contributions from the community.
+This article lists notable changes made to docs each month and celebrates the contributions from the community.

 Help us make the documentation better for you.
 Read the [Contributor's Guide][contrib] to learn how to get started.